 NOTE: A moderate knowledge of tables and how they work in Word is helpful but most people say that trial and error works also.
 Get used to using the "Undo" under edit until you find your way.

 One tip: The size of the text can distort the calendar page.
 Changing the size of the text, making it larger or smaller, usually fixes that problem.

 7. Is there a way to print the entire year without having to print each month?

-The Manual Duplex Method offers two Face to face pages of the same month.
+The Manual Duplex Method offers two Face to face pages of the same month using our two pages per month calendars.
 Your printer will have specific detailed instructions.
 This should get you started.
 With a little help from Print Preview you should have your calendar printed in no time.

 Your comments / questions are welcome!
 You may contact me using our site's

 Feedback Form.
 I look forward to hearing from you!